Mila Kunis Flaunts New Blonde Hairstyle While Filming Movie

 The Daily Mail also reported on Mila’s new look as the site stated she was spotted kissing co-star Sam Heughan during filming.

-Fans took to commenting on Twitter post of the Daily Mail article as they state Mila is one lucky actress to work alongside Sam.
+Fans took to commenting on the Twitter post of the Daily Mail article as they state Mila is one lucky actress to work alongside Sam.

 “I love how the article said had to kiss Sam like that would be difficult to do.”